-It is a company formed by two or more persons but not exceeding fifty person it prohibits any invitation to the public to subscribe to its shares and restricts the right of is shareholders to transfer their shares.
+It is a company formed by two or more persons but not exceeding fifty people it prohibits any invitation to the public to subscribe to its shares and restricts the right of its shareholders to transfer their shares.
 The liability of the members of a private limited company is limited.

-The word, ”Pro-forma”means in the form of; the pro-forma invoice is thus not an actual invoice but is in the form of an invoice which shows the nature, quality, quantity, number, weight, measurement, price , etc. of the goods sent on consignment.
-The price quoted on it may be cost price or selling price, which the consignee is to charge or an indication of a morpheme price below which the consignee must not sell.
+The word, ”Pro-forma” means in the form of; the Pro-forma invoice is thus not an actual invoice but is in the form of an invoice that shows the nature, quality, quantity, number, weight, measurement, price, etc. of the goods sent on consignment.
+The price quoted on it may be cost price or selling price, which the consignee is to charge, or an indication of a morpheme price below which the consignee must not sell.
 It is sent by the consignor to the consignee.

-It is an unconditional promise in writing made by one person to another to pay a stated amount of money to a specified person or to the order of a certain person to the earner at fixed date or on demand.
+It is an unconditional promise in writing made by one person to another to pay a stated amount of money to a specified person or to the order of a certain person to the earner at a fixed date or on-demand.

-A prospectus is an invitation by a company to the public to subscribe to the share capital of the company, thus any notice, circular, advertisement or any other invitation, (excepting ; trade advertisement), circulated to the public is known as a prospectus.
-It supplies the public with all necessary information about the business of the company.
+A prospectus is an invitation by a company to the public to subscribe to the share capital of the company, thus any notice, circular, advertisement, or any other invitation, (except trade advertisement), circulated to the public is known as a prospectus.
+It supplies the public with all the necessary information about the business of the company.

-Public finance is that branch of economics, which deals with the management of income, expenditures and debts of the government.
+Public finance is that branch of economics, that deals with the management of income, expenditures, and debts of the government.
 In public finance, the public authorities adjust their income to the needed expenditures.

 Find many more common business terms in alphabetic order.